helix-collective/terraform-hs/README.md

 but as a programming language it has very limited data structures and abstraction cababilities.
 With this library one can leverage haskell abstractions to specifying infrastructure, whilst relying on terraforms excellent features.

 The terraform "API" is very broad, supporting hundreds of resource types accross multiple cloud providers.
-By it's nature a haskell wrapping of this is involves significant boilerplate.
+By its nature a haskell wrapping of this is involves significant boilerplate.
 This [boilerplate][] is [generated][] from an API specification.

 Currently only a small subset of the AWS API is implemented, though